qgis/QGIS-Documentation/docs/gentle_gis_introduction/introducing_gis.rst

    :align: center
    :width: 30em

-   A map view with several layers being added to it.
    A rivers layer added to the map view

 An important function of the map view is to allow you to zoom in to magnify, zoom out to see a greater area and move around (panning) in the map.
 GIS